julianpistorius/atmosphere-docker/README.md

 Please offer feedback on this choice because I am not sure I like the inconsistency that it causes, but it allows quick and easy builds of specific versions without messing with the vars in the atmo-local file.

+#### Changing branches at runtime
+**This feature is WIP so I am not yet sure if this works all the time, or only for branches with small differences.**

-These same variables are available as run-time environment variables.
-If they are filled out in `options.env`, the Atmosphere and Troposphere entrypoints will re-run configure and manage in order to use the new branches. **I am not sure if this works all the time, or only for branches with small differences.**
+The same variables above are available as runtime environment variables.
+If they are filled out in `options.env`, the Atmosphere and Troposphere entrypoints will run uwsgi configure and django manage in order to use the new branches.

+#### Preserving containers/images on rebuild
 Now, you will probably want to rebuild on a new branch but you may not want to overwrite the existing image so you can easily jump back and forth.
-When you build a container it is created with the name: `atmospheredocker_<service>:latest`.
+When you build a container it is created with the name: `atmosphere-docker_<service>:latest`.
 So when you rebuild, that image will be overwritten.
 The best solution to this is to change the tags on your existing images:
 ```
-docker tag atmospheredocker_atmosphere:latest atmospheredocker_atmosphere:<new_tag>
+docker tag atmosphere-docker_atmosphere:latest atmosphere-docker_atmosphere:<new_tag>
-docker tag atmospheredocker_troposphere:latest atmospheredocker_troposphere:<new_tag>
+docker tag atmosphere-docker_troposphere:latest atmosphere-docker_troposphere:<new_tag>
-docker tag atmospheredocker_nginx:latest atmospheredocker_nginx:<new_tag>
+docker tag atmosphere-docker_nginx:latest atmosphere-docker_nginx:<new_tag>
 ```

 However, a simpler solution is to rebuild the Docker-Compose project using a different project name: